MicrosoftDocs/minecraft-creator/creator/Documents/SystemRunGuide.md

 // execute as soon as possible, the next time system.run events are processed system.runTimeout(() => {}, 0);

-// execute this tick if we haven't yet processsed system.run events,
+// execute this tick if we haven't yet processed system.run events,
 // otherwise execute next tick system.runTimeout(() => {}, 1);